-Age Reading
+Age reading

-The most recent age reading workshop took place in Hirtshals Denmark in June 2005.
-Guidelines for ageing blue whiting are outlined in this report and all of the workshop participants agreed to follow these guidelines.
+An age-reading workshop took place in Hirtshals in Denmark in June 2005.
+Guidelines for ageing blue whiting are outlined in this report, and all of the workshop participants agreed to follow these guidelines.
 The workshop found that overall there was a high level of agreement between age readers.
-The two main reasons for disagreement between age readers were firstly the position of the first ring when the Bowers ring is clear and secondly true rings not counted by less experienced readers.
+The two main reasons for disagreement between age readers were, first the position of the first ring when the Bowers ring is clear and second true rings not counted by less experienced readers. along the second star field of the first second star with the

 Younger fish achieved better precision than older fish.
-This illustrates the problems associated with ageing older fish and is a common problem among many fish species (Worsøe Clausen, et al 2005).
+This illustrates the problems associated with ageing older fish and is a common problem among many fish species (Worsøe Clausen et al., 2005).

 An otolith exchange was carried out in 2009/2010 for a workshop in 2011.
-Age reading problems of 1 and 2 group blue whiting became evident during the 2011 May survey where small blue whiting was aged as 1, 2 or a combination of 1 an 2 years, pending on which country read the otoliths.
-This clearly demonstrates the need to calibrate the age-readings by each institute participating in the surveys.
+Agereading problems of 1 and 2 group blue whiting became evident during the 2011 May survey where small blue whiting were aged as 1, 2 or a combination of one and two years, pending on which country read the otoliths.
+This clearly demonstrates the need to calibrate the age readings by each institute participating in the surveys.